crunaprotocol/cruna-protocol/README.md

 If your goal is to build a plugin, look at the contracts in [contracts/mocks/plugin-example](./contracts/mocks/plugin-example) to start from.

 ## History

+**1.0.0-rc.4**
+- Add flag to specify that a vault has been deployed to a main network since it is not possible to know that on chain
+- Allow developers to plug untrusted plugins.
+This is useful for testing and for plugins that are not meant to be used in production
+- Transfers by untrusted plugins can be executed only if the vault has not been deployed on a main network

 **1.0.0-rc.3**
 - Plugins are now deployed by the NFT, not by the manager.
 This avoids issues when deploying plugins that supports IERC6551Account